pivotal/docs-tap/app-sso/service-operators/metadata.md

 `ClientRegistrations` select an `AuthServer` with `spec.authServerSelector`.
 Therefore, an `AuthServer` must have a set of labels that uniquely identifies it amongst all `AuthServer`.
-A `ClientRegistration` must match only one `AuthServer`, and will not be able to register if multiple or no `AuthServer` resources are matched.
+A `ClientRegistration` must match only one `AuthServer`.
+Register fails if multiple or no `AuthServer` resources are matched.

 For example: